Graciekan21/django-wanderlust/README.md

 The project guide and the readme layout was based on the example by [Kasia Bogucka - Portfolio Project 4 - The guide to MVP](https://youtu.be/vIv1c6RLBac?si=3pncBJmgvJ0tgBcd )

-I also want to aknoledge My mentor [Jubril Akolade](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentecomm/mentor) for help me to understand how to structure the readme with[ Sdalsosa- Readme](https://github.com/Sdalsosa/ComposerHub/blob/main/README.md)
+I also want to aknoledge My mentor [Jubril Akolade](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentecomm/mentor) for help me to understand the project approach and how to structure the readme with[ Sdalsosa- Readme](https://github.com/Sdalsosa/ComposerHub/blob/main/README.md)

 The wireframe mockups were created using [figma](https://www.figma.com//) After finishing, the README file was subjected to a spelling and grammar check using.